- Writer: Geoff Johns

-Pages 6-7 – Panel 3 – Earth-247 This is the Earth of the Legion of Superheroes, and the number 247 refers to the Legion’s first appearance in Adventure Comics #247.
+Pages 6 and 7 – Panel 3 – Earth-247: This is the Earth of the Legion of Superheroes, and the number 247 refers to the Legion’s first appearance in ADVENTURE COMICS #247.

 Note that a few of the later numbers are spread around the picture – this is due to their later identification.
 The characters are 1) Karate Kid 2) Spark 3) Shrinking Violet / Leviathan 4) The Emerald Eye 5) Saturn Girl 6) Shikari 7) Kid Quantum 8) Mon-El / Valor 9) Dreamer 10) Umbra 11) Cosmic Boy 12) Validus 13) Star Boy 14) Livewire 15) Ultra Boy 16) Wildfire 17) the legs of Persuader 18) Sensor and 19) Gates.

-Pages 6-7 – Panel 4 – Earth-898 This appears to be an assault at the Alamo featuring several DC Western heroes.
+Pages 6 and 7 – Panel 4 – Earth-898: This appears to be an assault at the Alamo featuring several DC Western heroes.
 I’m unaware of any significance in the number 898, though it is possible that it’s named for the year 1898 – that’s just a guess, however.
-I know the Battle of the Alamo took place in 1836; as I said, this is an assault at the Alamo.
 Huge thanks to Thomas Parks for identifying most of these characters.

 1) Unknown 2) Roving Ranger 3) Silas Kent 4) Cinnamon 5) Unknown 6) Pow-Wow Smith 7) The Minstrel Maverick 8) Wyoming Kid 9) The Trigger Twins 10) Trail Boss / Matt Savage 11) El Diablo 12) Don Caballero 13) Jonah Hex 14) Firehair 15) Scalphunter 16) Johnny Thunder 17) Nighthawk 18) Madame .44 19) Strong Bow 20) Bat-Lash.

-Pages 6-7 – Panel 5 – Earth-0 This is quite clearly Bizarro World by another name and as such is populated by Bizarro clones of Earth 1 heroes.
-I’m not an expert on Bizarro (or Superman, for that matter) but from reading on the net, this appears to be Bizarro World as it appeared pre-Crisis on Infinite Earths.
+Pages 6 and 7 – Panel 5 – Earth-0: This is quite clearly Bizarro World by another name and as such is populated by Bizarro clones of Earth 1 heroes.
+I’m not an expert on Bizarro (or Superman, for that matter) but from reading on the net, this appears to be Bizarro World as it appeared pre-CRISIS ON INFINITE EARTHS.

 Note that, in typical Bizarro fashion, the buildings appear to be falling upwards as they collapse.